SouravMzdr/Directory-Organizer/README.md

 Have a cluttered Downloads folder?
 No Worries!

-`Move Files` is a Simple Python Package that scans the Downloads Directory and moves the Specific File Types to its Specific Directories.
+`Directory Organiser` is a Simple Python Package that scans the Downloads Directory and moves the Specific File Types to its Specific Directories.

 <b> Currently Available for Debian and Windows Systems. </b>